-- An example candidacy abstract is available.
-Please email the Graduate Coordinator if you would like a copy.
+- Example candidacy abstracts are available here.
 Students are expected to structure their candidacy abstract in a similar fashion.
 Students are expected to first draft their candidacy abstract in MS Word, using 12 point Times New Roman font.
 Basic proofreading of grammar and spellchecking is required.

 Once this is completed, students are expected to email the draft to their entire committee for comments and approval prior to submitting the electronic candidacy application.
 Once submitted, changes cannot be made to the candidacy application.

 The application will route electronically to your research supervisor, the Graduate Advisor, the GSC chair and the Office of Graduate Studies for approval.
 At the end of this process you are eligible to register for dissertation courses.